-- Policies and procedures should be in place to ensure proper disclosure is provided in the applicable grading report or appraisal report. - Use of a 'manufacturers suggested list price,' or a suggested retail price by a branded diamond marketer, would not generally be considered deceptive because the information is being provided by a party who is not presenting themselves as independent. - COP 28.4: Use of inflated independent appraisal reports as a selling tool: Members shall not use price-inflated independent Appraisal Reports as a strategy to mislead end consumers about the attractiveness of the selling price of Diamonds, Synthetics, Gold and/or Platinum Group Metals Jewellery Products.
+- Policies and procedures should be in place to ensure proper disclosure is provided in the applicable grading report or appraisal report. - A Member would have a relevant vested interest in a Jewellery Product if the content of the Member's report or appraisal provides the Member with an opportunity for direct or indirect commercial or financial gain. - Use of a 'manufacturers suggested list price', or a suggested retail price by a branded diamond marketer, would not generally be considered deceptive because the information is being provided by a party who is not presenting themselves as independent.

+COP 28.4: USE OF INFLATED INDEPENDENT APPRAISAL REPORTS AS A SELLING TOOL:

+Members shall not use price-inflated independent Appraisal Reports as a strategy to mislead end consumers about the attractiveness of the selling price of Diamonds, Synthetics, Gold and/or Platinum Group Metals Jewellery Products.

 - Members engaged in selling Diamonds, Synthetics, Gold and/or Platinum Group Metals Jewellery Products must not represent any appraisal documentation that has been prepared by the Member itself as 'independent'.
-It should be readily apparent to the customer that the Member prepared such documentation, if that is the case. - If an independent Appraisal Report is used as part of the selling of Diamonds, Synthetics, Gold and/or Platinum Group Metals Jewellery Products, and the sale price is less than the independent appraisal, the reason for the difference must be explained to the consumer, in writing, in the sales documentation. - Use of a 'manufacturers suggested list price,' or a suggested retail price by a branded diamond marketer, would not generally be considered deceptive because the information is being provided by a party who is not presenting themselves as independent.
+It should be readily apparent to the customer that the Member prepared such documentation, if that is the case. - Members who use independent Appraisal Reports in the selling of Diamonds, Synthetics, Gold and/or Platinum Group Metals Jewellery Products should have systems in place to ensure that they are in compliance with the Applicable Law regarding misleading representations and deceptive marketing practices. - If an independent Appraisal Report is used as part of the selling of Diamonds, Synthetics, Gold and/or Platinum Group Metals Jewellery Products, and the sale price is less than the independent appraisal, the reason for the difference must be explained to the consumer, in writing, in the sales documentation. - Use of a 'manufacturers suggested list price,' or a suggested retail price by a branded diamond marketer, would not generally be considered deceptive because the information is being provided by a party who is not presenting themselves as independent.

-Check:
+CHECK:

-- ✓ If you generate independent diamond grading reports, do you include an explanation of whether or not the assessment includes the detection of synthetics and/or treatments? - ✓ If you generate independent appraisal reports for end consumers, do you identify the consumer for whom the report is prepared and the purpose of the appraisal in your reports? - ✓ If you generate diamond grading reports or appraisal reports for end consumers that might be construed as independent, and you actually have a vested interest in the sale of the product/s, this must be disclosed. - ✓ Do have procedures in place to ensure that inflated 'independent' valuations are not used to deceive end consumers?
+- If you generate independent diamond grading reports, do you include an explanation of whether or not the assessment includes the detection of synthetics and/or treatments? - If you generate independent appraisal reports for end consumers, do you identify the consumer for whom the report is prepared and the purpose of the appraisal in your reports? - If you generate diamond grading reports or appraisal reports for end consumers that might be construed as independent, and you actually have a vested interest in the sale of the product/s, this must be disclosed. - Do have procedures in place to ensure that inflated 'independent' valuations are not used to deceive end consumers?

-E. Further information
+F Further information